Amnakhan1414/Database-Integration/README.md

   }
 }

-Status Code:

-201 Created
+Status Code: 201 Created

 ✅ Data Validation

-The API includes basic validation for incoming course data.
+The POST endpoint validates the incoming course data.

 Course Title

 The title:

 Must be provided
+Must be a string
 Must not be empty
-Must be a valid string
 Number of Lessons

 The lessons value: